As mentioned in the flow of operations section, deployments of the

 Offline Mode Endpoints

-The following endpoints should work properly in "offline" mode:
+The following endpoints must work properly in "offline" mode:

 There are many ways to write functional Dockerfiles, however, some approaches are less secure and make deployment and/or maintenance more difficult.
 In this section, we outline a few guidelines we expect any implementation to meet.